spm81/Quansheng_UV-K5/Firmware/UV-5R Plus/README.md

-Firmware for QuangSheng UV-5R Plus
+Firmware by piotr022 for QuangSheng UV-5R Plus